 Instructions

-Making this blackened halibut recipe is truly easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Next, sprinkle the fillets with the spice mix and press to help the spices adhere to the fish.
-(Photo 3).
+In a shallow dish, mix the spices and salt.
+Sprinkle the fish with the spice mix and press to help the spices adhere.

 Expert Tip

-While you certainly want the fish to be cooked through, you don't want it overcooked.
-Overcooked fish is dry and gummy.
+While you certainly want the fish to be cooked through, you don't want it overcooked - overcooked fish is dry and gummy.
 I find that 3 minutes on the first side over medium-high heat followed by 3 minutes on the second side over medium heat is perfect for 1-inch-thick fillets.

 You'll probably need to adjust the cooking time according to the conditions in your own kitchen - how thick your fillets are and how hot your pan gets.

-I used to make this recipe on a gas cooktop and the fish needed about 4 minutes per side.
+I used to make this recipe on a gas cooktop, and the fish needed about 4 minutes per side.
+Now I cook using a ceramic cooktop that gets considerably hotter, and I find that I need to cook the fish for a shorter time.

 Recipe FAQs